For Immediate Release

 About the New York Credit Union Association:

-For more than 100 years, the New York Credit Union Association has served as the trade association for the state’s credit unions, which collectively hold $84 billion in assets and serve 5.9 million members.
-NYCUA strives to advance the credit union movement by advocating, educating, uniting and supporting the interests of all credit unions statewide.
+For more than 100 years, the New York Credit Union Association has served as the trade association for the state’s credit unions, which collectively hold more than $89 billion in assets and serve 6 million members.
+NYCUA advances the credit union movement by advocating, educating, uniting and supporting the interests of all New York credit unions.
 To learn more about NYCUA, visit www.nycua.org.
-To find a credit union or learn more about the credit union movement, visit yourmoneyfurther.com.
+To find a credit union or learn more about the credit union movement, visit www.yourmoneyfurther.com.